-On 24 and 25 November 2022, we are pleased to invite you to the second edition of the “Conference on Interdisciplinary and Transdisciplinary Research for Sustainable Development" that will be held in Louvain-la-Neuve, Belgium.
+On 23 and 24 November 2023, the third edition of the “Conference on Interdisciplinary and Transdisciplinary Research for Sustainable Development" took place in Louvain-la-Neuve, Belgium.

 This annual conference was introduced as part of UCLouvain's “Transition Plan” that aims at “stimulating and supporting the emergence of interdisciplinary and transdisciplinary research in the field of sustainable development ».
-Nearly 150 researchers participated in the first edition where more than 50 contributions were accepted and presented in 16 parallel sessions. (read more about the 2021 edition)
+Over 30 contributions were presented during this edition that was attended by more than 100 participants from the Circle U. universities.

 Both interdisciplinary and transdisciplinary approaches are increasingly required to address ecological and social transition challenges involving interdependent technical, economic or socio-cultural dimensions and a plurality of social actors at the level of society.
 These social actors include both actors from the NGOs, private enterprises, public administrations, non-university research institutions or engaged citizens.
 Interdisciplinary and transdisciplinary approaches mobilize specific disciplinary knowledge from all sectors of the university (Sciences and Technology, Social sciences and Humanities, Health Sciences), but they also attempt to integrate different types of knowledge through processes of co-construction of knowledge between researchers from different disciplines and social actors involved in transition initiatives.

 Such research often requires specific support in terms of methodological tools, types of partnerships with social actors or visibility in academic journals and international conferences.